codica2/script-best-practices/README.md

 ![Bash](https://cdn-images-1.medium.com/max/256/1*FEE98iWinlZBYkxBAG8MvA.png)

 [**Bash**](https://www.gnu.org/software/bash/) is an ideal systems language for UNIX or command line tasks.
-Of course in some cases it's better to use a systems language like C or Go.
-But Bash can cover almost all of your problems, you just need to use it.
+Of course, in some cases it's better to use systems languages like C or Go.
+However, Bash can solve almost all of your problems, you just need to use it.

 * **Basic Rules**

-  * The principles of Clean Code apply to Bash
+  * It’s recommended to apply Clean Code principles while working with Bash

-  * All code blocks should be commented, it it makes script easier to read and understand
+  * All code blocks should be commented.
+Thus, it makes the script easier to read and understand

   * Always double quote variables, including subshells.
 No naked `$` signs